ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 network elements cannot assume that the signaled limit will be respected by endpoints.

-## Flooding intermediaries with fake packets
+## Fake SCONE Packets

-Attackers that can inject packets may compose arbitrary "SCONE-like" packets by selecting a pair of IP addresses and ports, an arbitrary rate signal, a valid SCONE version number, an arbitrary "destination connection ID", and an arbitrary "source connection ID".
-The SCONE packet will carry these information.
+Attackers that can inject packets could compose arbitrary "SCONE-like" packets by selecting a pair of IP addresses and ports, an arbitrary rate signal, a valid SCONE version number, an arbitrary "destination connection ID", and an arbitrary "source connection ID".
 A coalesced "1RTT" packet will start with a plausible first octet, and continue with the selected destination connection ID followed by a sufficiently long series of random bytes, mimicking the content of an encrypted packets.

-The injected packets will travel towards the destination.
-The final destination will reject such packets because the destination ID is invalid or because decryption fail, but network elements cannot do these checks, and will have to process the packets.
+Endpoints will reject such packets because they do not contain valid QUIC packets, but network elements cannot detect this.
 All the network elements between the injection point and the destination will have to process these packets.

 Attackers could send a high volume of these "fake" SCONE packets in a denial of service (DOS) attempt against network elements.
 The attack will force the intermediaries to process the fake packets.
-If network elements are keeping state for ongoing SCONE flows, the attack can cause the excessive allocation of memory resource.
-The mitigation there will be the same as mitigation of other distributed DOS attacks: limit the rate of SCONE packets that a network element is willing to process;
+If network elements are keeping state for ongoing SCONE flows, this might exhaust memory resources.
+The mitigation is the same as for other distributed DOS attacks: limit the rate of SCONE packets that a network element is willing to process;
 possibly, implement logic to distinguish valid SCONE packets from fake packets; or, use generic protection against Distributed DOS attacks.